 - Respond to WHAT THEY SAID and share with them how that behavior may be affecting you.

-- Allow them to respond, LISTEN to what they say. maybe your meetings are boring or they have been staying late to complete work or watch their kids.
+- Allow them to respond, LISTEN to what they say.
+Maybe your meetings are boring, or they have stayed late to complete work or watch their kids.

-- Ask them what you can do, if anything, that may improve your perception of the behavior. you may just have to deal with it.
+- Ask them what you can do, if anything, that may improve your perception of the behavior.
+You may have to deal with it.

 - LISTEN to what they say.

-- Let them know what you plan on doing and you appreciate their time and their effort in helping you better understand yourself and how to be a better manager.
+- Let them know what you plan on doing, and you appreciate their time and effort in helping you better understand yourself and how to be a better manager.

 - TAKE ACTION ON WHAT WAS SAID.